 - Figure out your enterprise’s strengths and weaknesses – identify the areas and the business processes that you aim to enhance with a new ERP solution.

-- Decide on the areas of your business that you want automated first.
+- Decide on the areas of your business that you want to be automated first.
 This will get you fast results without having to wait for the whole system to be implemented.

 - Devise an evaluation criterion for your new ERP solution.
 The primary factors you should consider are: